Frequently Asked Questions

 Do I have to be a student at PPCC to enroll my child at the CDC?

-Enrollment is open to PPCC students, staff, faculty and the community.
-An enrolling parent does not have to be affiliated with PPCC for their child to attend the CDC.
-However, only students taking 6 or more credits, staff and faculty of PPCC receive the sliding scale tuition rate.
-Those that are not eligible for the sliding scale pay the community rate.
+An enrolling parent does have to be affiliated with PPCC taking 6 or more credits for their child to attend the CDC and receive the sliding scale tuition rate.
+Those that are not eligible for the sliding scale pay the full rate.

 Can I use my financial aid award to pay for my child care?